blog-dovydasvenckus/blog/_posts/2017-08-05-shrink-xfs.md

 Probably you could shrink home partition using live system.
 But if you would like to shrink root partition you could not do it on a live system.

-So in this example I will demonstrate a method that should work even with resizing root partition.
+So in this example, I will demonstrate a method that should work even with resizing root partition.
-For this to work you'll need to boot not from your hardrive, but from Live USB stick or CD.
+For this to work you'll need to boot not from your hard drive, but from Live USB stick or CD.

-In this case I have chosen to use **Live Ubuntu CD**.
+In this case, I have chosen to use **Live Ubuntu CD**.

 When you are running from the Live CD open terminal and change to root, because most of the commands require root access.